vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ![dashboard 1st](images/first-dashboard-screen.png)

 Look under 'latency for all' to see the observed latencies.
-There are free floating yellow/green X's, some which are circled in red - these are the Prometheus Exemplars correlating metrics with traces.
+There are free-floating yellow/green X's, some are circled in red - these are the Prometheus Exemplars correlating metrics with traces.
 The Prometheus Exemplar data is located by hovering over an 'X' and revealing the Exemplar view box.

 <img src="images/exemplar-data.png" alt="exemplar" width="480">